frank-y-liu/texlive-docker-image/README.md

 ```bash
 make
 ```
 The image contains `texlive-full`, which should include almost all macros and fonts needed.
+The size is 3.4GB.

 Usage
 ------------